Readback

 • qin_clk: sampled-data clock

-• qin_strobe: optional strobe-based sampling qualifier for the alternate mode
+• qin_strobe: strobe signal retained for the dormant WEIRD_CLOCK alternate mode

 Important behavior: